deborahbaines/demo/README.md

 #Hello-World

 ## Overview
 Hello-World is the repository for my git demo.
+This file will be my README template.
 Let's test some markdown.
 - [Website](http://www.google.com)

 ![hello-world](helloworld.jpg)